-Loyola is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the Grievance Process.
-Anyone needing such accommodations or support should inform the EDEC, who may connect the individual with the SAC (for students) or Human Resources (for employees) to evaluate any requests and, in consultation with the person requesting the accommodation and the EDEC, determine what accommodations are appropriate and necessary for full participation in the process.
+Loyola is committed to providing reasonable accommodations and support to qualified students, faculty or staff employees, or others with disabilities to ensure equal access to the Grievance Process.
+Anyone needing such accommodations or support should inform the EDEC, who may connect the individual with the SAC (for students) or Human Resources (for faculty or staff employees) to evaluate any requests and, in consultation with the person requesting the accommodation and the EDEC, determine what accommodations are appropriate and necessary for full participation in the process.